Thomas Burke (Medal of Honor sailor): Death and legacy

 Burke died at age 51, cause of death unknown.
 He was later buried at St. Michael's Church in the town of Pensacola, Florida in 1883, as evidenced in his pension file.
-St. Elizabeth's in Washington, D.C., and the National Cemeteries Administration have recently acknowledged that Burke was never buried in Washington, D.C., although the mistake is listed on many websites to this day.
+St. Elizabeth's in Washington, D.C., and the National Cemetery Administration acknowledged that Burke was never buried in Washington, D.C., although the mistake appears on many websites as of 2016.
 There are veterans of the same name buried in Washington, D.C., but none received the Medal of Honor.
-The erroneous Medal of Honor grave marker in Washington, D.C., is in the process (as of January 2016) of being replaced by a non-Medal of Honor marker.
-Many officials and others have played a role in solving this problem over the past few years, including the dedicated staff at St. Elizabeth's, and the Medal of Honor Historical Society of the US, the Congressional Medal of Honor Society, the National Cemeteries Administration, and others.
+The erroneous Medal of Honor grave marker in Washington, D.C., was being replaced as of January 2016 by a non-Medal of Honor marker.
+Officials and others have contributed to resolving the discrepancy, including staff at St. Elizabeth's, the Medal of Honor Historical Society of the United States, the Congressional Medal of Honor Society and the National Cemetery Administration.

-St. Michaels in Pensacola has several burial grounds, and is currently trying to determine which one Burke was buried in.
+St. Michael's in Pensacola has several burial grounds and, as of 2016, was attempting to determine in which one Burke was buried.